 SATURDAY, MAY 4, 2019: Double bill!
 Allysen and Ava Callery

-Allysen Callery is easily one of our favorite performers.
-Catch Allysen’s beautiful ethereal voice and lovely fingerpicking, which reviewers have labeled “ghost folk” while overall labeling Allysen correctly as “quiet music for a loud world.”
+Allysen Callery’s ethereal voice and lovely fingerpicking have led to reviewers categorizing Allysen as “ghost folk” as well as “quiet music for a loud world.”
 Listen to her newest Nick Drake-inspired single, “November Man.”

 Allysen’s daughter Ava Callery has clearly inherited the songbird gene, mixing some of her mother’s sweet folk into indie rock for a unique sound of dreamy electronic bedroom pop.

 The Callerys have performed and even recorded together, and we know that 5/4 with these two will be a wonderful evening indeed!